Xeno-Life/Xeno/README.md

 # About

-Xeno is a metasearch engine inspired by Google designed to burst filter bubbles.
+Xeno is a political metasearch engine inspired by Google designed to burst filter bubbles.

 # Why